umarhassan-mitodl/sts.080-spring-2016/content/pages/calendar.md

 8
 {{< tdclose >}}
 {{< tdopen colspan="2" >}}
-Students will visit the [MIT Museum](http://web.mit.edu/museum/); discuss the history of political participation of MIT students, with reference to technology, media, and political hacks; and the origins of the [Independent Activities Period (IAP)](http://web.mit.edu/iap/).
+Students will visit the {{% resource_link "7670febe-a646-4b16-91b0-0531bfd26f48" "MIT Museum" %}}; discuss the history of political participation of MIT students, with reference to technology, media, and political hacks; and the origins of the {{% resource_link "ac035e60-01b8-4991-89d0-dae276d0e04b" "Independent Activities Period (IAP)" %}}.
 {{< tdclose >}}

 {{< trclose >}}